 The sci-fi look of the Toyota C-HR is quite unusual, but underneath you'll find the familiar 1.8-litre petrol-electric hybrid engine from the Toyota Prius.
 It sends 120bhp to the front wheels and is only offered with a CVT automatic gearbox.

+As of late 2019, a more powerful 2.0-litre hybrid engine, first seen in the Toyota Corolla, is also available.
 The C-HR Hybrid is, of course, all about efficiency.
-Official economy of more than 70mpg is tempting for obvious reasons, but the reality is that it’ll be hard to match in real-world driving.
-Even so, you’ll get good fuel economy by any standard, and low CO2 emissions keep company-car tax down.
+Official economy of nearly 60mpg for the 1.8-litre is pretty reasonable and low CO2 emissions keep company-car tax down.

 If you want to commute short distances on electricity alone, but still have the convenience of petrol or diesel power for longer journeys, then a plug-in hybrid could be better, although they generally cost more to buy.

 The only thing that might bother you about how the C-HR Hybrid drives is the automatic CVT gearbox.
 Under moderate to heavy acceleration, the engine revs rise very quickly, making the C-HR noisy when you accelerate.
 This applies equally to the 1.8 and 2.0-litre engines.

 The really eye-catching looks are a significant part of the C-HR’s appeal, too, and while these come at the cost of visibility through those steeply raked rear windows, there’s a reasonable amount of space in the back.

 The funky-looking trim inserts and a generally modern-looking dashboard also make the C-HR’s interior a nice place to be.
 This is one area that’s a big step forward from drab Toyota interiors of old.